funvill/funvill.github.io/_posts/2015-09-22-day-96-this-is-a-not-bomb.md

 ---
-title: Day 96 - This is a not bomb
+title: "Day 96 - This is a not bomb"
 date: 2015-09-22 01:36:00
+categories:
-categories: YearOfMaking
+- YearOfMaking
+slug: day-96-this-is-a-not-bomb

 ---

 WARNING THIS IS NOT A BOMB